 Long ago in the 1800s, small farms covered this land.
 Francis Stetson, a New York lawyer, bought them up and established Skylands Farm.
 Stetson hired landscape architect and founder of the American Society of Landscape Architects, Samuel Parsons, to design gardens and infrastructure.
 A hundred years later, investment banker, Clarence Lewis, bought the farm and hired esteemed landscape architects of the firm Vitale and Geiffert to redesign the property; and architect John Russell Pope to design a new manor made of native granite, the present Tudor-style Skylands Manor.
 Lewis found a new passion as plant aficionado and for decades collected exotic plants from afar as well as local wild roadside plants, resulting in an almost encyclopedic assemblage of flora.
 In the 1950s, he sold the estate to a Christian college, and in 1966, New Jersey bought 1,117 acres of the land.
 In 1984, ninety-six acres were designated as the official New Jersey State Botanical Garden, part of Ringwood State Park.
 A few years later, Skylands Manor was listed on both the New Jersey and National Registers of Historic Places.

 At the corner of Maple Avenue, lined with red oak, the state tree, we enter the Winter Garden, designed to offer a north view of greenery from Skylands Manor in winter.
+Many of these specimens were planted in the mid-1920s.
+A long dominant red oak, the New Jersey State Tree, has stood in front of the manor house library since the 1890s.
+A nine-hole golf course once graced this property when it offered refuge and recreation for the most affluent of the period.
+The Winter Garden contains many interesting plants, including New Jersey's largest Jeffery pine (Pinus jeffreyi).
+The east side is dominated by a weeping beech next to an upright beech that is a century old, planted by the original owner.
+The bold, dark-green needles of the Japanese umbrella pine make it one of the most distinctive and handsome conifers at Skylands.
+Other interesting non-native trees include an Algerian fir (Abies numidica); and the Atlas cedar (Cedrus atlantica), indigenous to North Africa.
 Some trees were chosen for distinctive attributes like the shiny, sun-struck bark of European beech that reflects the winter moonlight, and a weeping beech with its dried foliage resembling golden coins.
 Designed with function as well as aesthetic in mind, conifers block the wind.
 Around the west side of the manor house, a not-to-be-missed basswood tree blooms in spring, its fragrance sweet in the air.
 A ginkgo stands nearby with bark that is rough and tough like armor.
 McMullen says, “Its ancestors are seventy million years old and predate the dinosaurs.
 They survived the bombing of Hiroshima.”
 Fairy tales have it that Robin Hood and his merry men hid behind strong English oak trees in Sherwood Forest, just like the one near the manor.
 This area was created as the west view from the house as it looks out toward a reservoir and the Ramapo Mountains.

 Around back, the view to the south is of the historic Italianate Gardens, five terraces in a row.
 First the Octagonal Garden, which mimics the manor’s eight-sided breakfast room, leads down to the Magnolia Walk showcasing a Beaux Arts mirror image of thirty sweetbay magnolia with a delicious scent that will take you to Fairytale Land in June.
 Don’t miss it.
 It is a sensory garden in spring when the delicious scent of basswood blossoms filter groundward like perfume, and the sweetness of magnolia sifts through the air.
 This walk down the stepped gardens will take you to Dreamsville where antique terraces with fountains and cherubs and previously-unimagined beauties await.
 Step down to the Azalea Garden where spring-blooming rhododendrons, azaleas and daffodils flank a reflecting pool covered in water lilies in summer.
 Later, day lilies and annuals fill the Summer Garden terrace followed by the Tree Peony Terrace with flowering shrubs and peonies.
 To the left is the Lilac Garden with thirteen beds planted in the 1920s by Lewis.
 Over one hundred varieties and two hundred plants of lilacs begin flowering in late April.
 The best time to see them is around Mothers Day.
 Did you know that lilacs are in the olive family?
 If you want to learn how to grow and prune lilacs, become a NJBG Lilac Restoration Project Volunteer!